My Approach to Helping

 Therapists are people too.
 I've struggled with anxiety and worry.
 I've been lonely.
 I've avoided areas of my life until they imploded, made poor decisions, allowed my relationships to struggle and suffer, and generally been unhappy.

 These struggles make me a better therapist.
 I refer back to these experiences when working with clients to remember the emotional pain I felt.
-At times, sharing my personal experience has helped clients know that I understand where they're coming from.
+At times, sharing my story has helped clients know that I understand where they're coming from.